 Addicts aren’t sick people.
 There is no such thing as “Substance Dependency Disorder”.
 Addicts are people who keep on doing a harmful thing to themselves, because they can’t see a good enough reason not to.
 Some may have greater obstacles, and so they need better reasons, but whatever the causes, the difficulties, or whoever the individual; that is the key to victory – seeing a reason.

-I’ve quoted these words before, but I don’t think particularly fine pudding from Nietzsche can be over-egged (or indeed, over-moustachioed) –
+I’ve quoted this before, but I don’t think this particularly fine word-pudding from Nietzsche can be over-egged (or indeed, over-moustachioed) –

 And no, he wasn’t talking about drug-addiction there.
 But that is one of the main points that I have been arguing – we don’t need a special story, written for us, by people exactly like us (or supposed experts in “people like us”).
 If you have a cocaine habit, it doesn’t mean that you need to join Cocaine Anonymous.
 And you don’t need a psychoanalyst to figure out every last detail of your childhood in order to work out why you are messed up, in order to start trying to not be.
 You can get up to speed on that later, if need be.